Employment and HR (COVID19)

 NICVA's articles on various employment matters arising from the impact of Coronavirus are below.
 These articles are intended as guidance only.
 All government guidance should be followed at all times.
 HMRC guidance on the job retention scheme is being regularly updated so we recommend that employers review this at regular intervals to keep as up to date as possible with the most recent guidance available.

-The Government has introduced and announced changes to the Job Support Scheme which will open on 01 November 2020 following the closure of the Coronavirus Job Retention Scheme (furlough) on 31 October 2020.
+The Government has introduced and announced changes to the Job Support Scheme (now postponed) which will open on 01 November 2020 following the closure of the Coronavirus Job Retention Scheme (furlough) on 31 October 2020.

 The Public Health Agency has produced a new guide: 'COVID-19 in a business setting - a quick guide for employers'.